 The purpose of the immune system is to recognize foreign invaders like bacteria and parasites in your environment.
-When those foreign bodies are detected, your body’s response is to attack the potentially harmful invaders by creating millions of antibodies—proteins that recognize and neutralize the threat.
-While creating these antibodies, the immune system is supposed to filter out the antibodies that attack the wrong targets, like your body or dust.
-But that isn’t always how it goes.
-When the antibodies react to non-threatening allergens, such as food or pollen, allergy attacks occur.
+When those foreign bodies are detected, your body’s response is to attack the potentially harmful invaders.
+It does this by creating millions of antibodies – proteins that recognize and neutralize the threat.

-Because there are so many different types of allergies and potential allergens out there, your allergy symptoms may look very different from another person’s.
 For example, seasonal allergies (also known as hay fever) typically manifest as sneezing, postnasal drip, a stuffy or runny nose, and a sore throat.
 Allergies stemming from an insect sting or certain medication, on the other hand, can produce symptoms like swelling, itching, and hives.

 Mild allergic reactions are typically just uncomfortable.
 However, more severe allergic reactions to the same substances are possible.
-Everyone’s body is different, and what triggers no response or a mild reaction in one person could trigger a severe allergy attack in another.
-Bee stings, peanuts, and tree nuts are common causes of more serious allergic reactions.
+Everyone’s body is different.
+What triggers no response or a mild reaction in one person could trigger a severe allergy attack in another.

 Pay attention to your body, and watch for severe allergy symptoms like: